reliablyhq/documentation/docs/guides/ci-pipeline/jenkins/index.md

 In the new job display that appears next select the Build tab, then select *Execute Shell* from the *Add Build Step* dropdown menu

-Ensure you have working directory for jenkins to work in e.g ~/.reliably-demo.
+Ensure you have a working directory for Jenkins to work in, e.g ~/.reliably-demo.
 In the command window enter these commands:

 ```bash